 Build up your strength and fitness

 You might also choose to see a dietitian, who can prescribe you with tailored nutrition advice.
-If you have extras cover with Medibank, you may be able to claim benefits towards consultations with a dietitian, up to annual limits and subject to any waiting periods.
+Check your cover to see if you can claim benefits towards consultations with a dietitian, up to annual limits and subject to any waiting periods.

 Get expert health advice

-If you need to go to hospital
+Talk to us if you need to go to hospital

 You can also call us on 132 331 to review your cover, confirm what out-of-pocket costs you are likely to encounter, and find out more about what you can expect from your hospital stay.

 Whether it be more claimable services or a higher claiming limit, a health cover review can help you find the right level of cover for your changing needs.
 For more information, or to check that you have the best cover for your condition, chat to our friendly staff online 24/7.
 Waiting periods may apply when changing cover.